-With technology forever marching towards a future in which VR, super-HD and blowjob machines are an inevitable eventuality, video games are about this close to being just about realistic enough to replace human contact.
-But we’ll bet our left nut that even the most advanced, video-card melting video games set to be released over the next decade won’t have shit on the absurd attention to detail found Metal Gear Solid 3.
+With technology forever marching towards a future in which VR and super-HD are an inevitable eventuality, video games are about this close to being just about realistic enough to replace human contact.
+But I bet that even the most advanced, video-card melting video games set to be released over the next decade won’t match on the absurd attention to detail found Metal Gear Solid 3.
 A game from 2004.

 To be clear, we don’t mean that video games these days don’t look as good as Metal Gear Solid 3, though the game is still pretty impressive from a visual standpoint considering it was released over a decade ago …

 We mean that modern games would struggle to match the insane levels of detail the developers went to with Metal Gear Solid 3 with just about every little thing in the game.
-For starters, the game follows a big-dick super-soldier called Naked Snake as he ventures through a Russian jungle.
+For starters, the game follows a super-soldier called Snake as he ventures through a Russian jungle.
+So excited with Blizzard announcing the WoW Classic: Burning Crusade expansion.
+I am devoted player of Classic, though i play as a Mage – it is easy to grind and considering to rolling a Blood Elf Paladin (as many would) for the Burning Crusade.
+I would like to hear you opinion if anyone knows of good tactics to make wow classic gold as grinding and farming in Outlands and play in a wow classic burning crusade.

 The game also features a food system that allows you to capture and eat wild animals found during your adventure to replenish your stamina (a stat that affects nearly every action in the game).
 If left in your inventory for too long, this food will eventually rot.
 But here’s the thing, the food doesn’t just rot, it rots realistically!
-What the fuck do we mean by that, you ask?
-Well while all fresh food will eventually rot if left too long, fish and fruit will rot more quickly than other foods just like in real life.
+While all fresh food will eventually rot if left too long, fish and fruit will rot more quickly than other foods just like in real life.

 Again, none of this stuff is ever mentioned in-game, it’s just a bunch of tiny, additional details they crammed into the game to make it more realistic and occasionally, a little more stupid.